-Each class of units may charge a different management fee.
-Operating expenses can be either common or class-specific.
-Class-specific expenses are allocated on a class-by-class basis.
-As a result, a separate net asset value per unit is calculated for each class of units.
+Each class or series of units may charge a different management fee.
+Operating expenses can be either common, class-specific or series-specific.
+Class-specific or series-specific expenses are allocated on a class-by-class or series-by-series basis.
+As a result, a separate net asset value per unit is calculated for each class or series of units.

-Class A units are available to all investors on a no-load basis with a minimum investment of \$500.
+Class A and Series A units are available to all investors on a no-load basis with a minimum investment of \$500.
 Investors may have to pay a short-term trading fee if applicable.

-Class T4, T6, and T8 units have the same characteristics as Class A units, except that they each intend to pay a fixed distribution amount per unit, which also results in a separate net asset value per unit for each class, and may have different minimum investment requirements.
+Class T4, T6, and T8 units have the same characteristics as Class A units, except that they each intend to pay a fixed distribution amount per unit, which results in a separate net asset value per unit for each class, and they may have different minimum investment requirements.